lbacon17/lb-fitness/TESTING.md

 * **Bug**: The autocomplete feature for video searching does not yet work, despite being implemented in the same way as the search feature for the site's store.
 Unfortunately, I have not had time to fix this.

+* **Bug**: When registering for the site, a message pops up notifying the user a confirmation e-mail has been sent, but uses the error toast due to the classification, when it should be a success.
+However, this appears to be a built-in Django view.

 [Back to TOC](#table-of-contents)

 [Back to README](README.md)